IFTA - An Overview

 Frequently Asked Questions

-What are the benefits of IFTA?
+What is the purpose and benefit of IFTA?

 The International Fuel Tax Agreement (IFTA) was created to make transferring fuel taxes between states and provinces easier.